 Advertisement

-Labour’s landslide: Reaction from the climate community
+Labour’s landslide: Reaction from the environment community

 Labour’s not unexpected landslide victory at the polls on Thursday means the UK has undergone a change in government for the first time in 14 years.